 Return on ad spend (ROAS) is another name for return on investment (ROI) (ROAS).
 After covering the costs of your program, this is the revenue you get from your affiliate program (i.e., affiliate commissions, the cost of affiliate program software or an affiliate network, and the salary of an affiliate manager, if you have one).

-Simply deducting program costs for a specific period from the income generated during that period will give your ROI.
+Simply deducting program costs for a specific period from the income generated during that period will give you ROI.

 4. Percentage of Active Affiliates